 The route into the park is a steep, narrow, winding mountain road.
 Depending on weather, traffic, and road construction, plan at least two hours just to drive into and out of the park.
-The drive is scenic with a pull-offs and overlooks that provide spectacular views into four states.
-Watch for rocks that may have fallen on to the road.
+The drive is scenic with a number pull-offs and overlooks that provide spectacular views into four states; please also use them to allow faster drivers to safely pass.
+Watch for wildlife and for rocks that may have fallen on to the road.
 The elevations in the park range from 6,900 feet to 8,572 feet.

 Tunnel (between milesposts 4 and 5)